 Dr. Paul Kern established Balsam Animal Hospital in June of 1986.
 After graduating cum laude from the University of Georgia College of Veterinary Medicine, in 1980, Dr. Kern spent the next two years practicing in New Orleans.
-Having grown up in the Carolinas, the lure of the mountains brought him back to work in Asheville.
+Having grown up in the Carolina's, the lure of the mountains brought him back to work in Asheville.
 After graduation Dr. Kern worked in small animal emergency clinics learning both technical and intuitive skills to be proficient in critical life saving situations.
 In addition, doing relief work for other veterinarians gave him insight on practice design and management.
 An avid hiker, Dr. Kern enjoys the beauty of Haywood County.
 He later decided to open his practice in Waynesville.
 In his spare time, Dr. Kern enjoys riding BMW motorcycles with his wife Trudy.
 They enjoy the company of Tashi, a beautiful long haired cat, and three dogs.
-Abby is a fourteen year-old German Shorthair Pointer rescued by Sarge’s Animal Rescue, Bistr, a black Pomeranian mix, rescued from Cherokee Animal Shelter and a favorite visitor to the Silver Bluff Village skilled nursing facility, and Rio, a miniature pinscher, also rescued from the Cherokee Animal Shelter, winner of the Sarge’s tail wagging contest.
+Bistro, a black Pomeranian mix, rescued from Cherokee Animal Shelter and a favorite visitor to the Silver Bluff Village skilled nursing facility, Rio, a miniature pinscher, also rescued from the Cherokee Animal Shelter (and winner of the Sarge’s tail wagging contest), and Finn, a terrier mix also rescued from Cherokee Animal Shelter.
 Dr. Kern has served on the board of the Haywood County Health department and is currently a board member for Feline Urgent Rescue of WNC.